PayPrecisePremium UK Salary Tools

 Is the £100,000 childcare limit per parent or per household?

 Yes.
-Qualifying gross pension contributions can reduce ANI and may bring a parent back below the £100,000 line.
+A qualifying pension contribution reduces adjusted net income, which can keep a parent below the £100,000 line.

 Sources, methodology and data quality